planetfederal/desktop-documentation/docs/source/system_admins/commandline_install.rst

 .. note::

-   For `Allusers` installations, the :program:`Command prompt` needs to be opened using the :guilabel:`Run as administrator` option.
+   For `Allusers` installations, the :program:`Command prompt` (cmd.exe) needs to be opened using the :guilabel:`Run as administrator` option.

 Install for all users in specific path::